 Although you may not have rented a house, what happens if you meet some new friends who invite you to their pool?
 We say bring a swimsuit just in case – it’s easy to pack anyways.

 You can even wear a cute swimsuit as one of your Coachella outfits to stay as cool as possible.

-If you thought the ticket to Coachella was expensive, just wait until you see the snacks (and the line).
+If you thought the ticket to Coachella was expensive, just wait until you see the snacks (and the extreme lines to get them).

 Okay, maybe this isn’t a Coachella “essential,” but it should be!